-Similar to carbohydrate content drought stress caused severe reduction in soluble protein content.
-Decreasing trend was observed in total soluble protein as drought stress progressed.
-Severe decline in soluble protein content was observed in intense water stress (25% PC) (Figure 1b).
+Similar to carbohydrate content drought stress caused a severe reduction in soluble protein content.
+A decreasing trend was observed in total soluble protein as drought stress progressed.
+A severe decline in soluble protein content was observed in intense water stress (25% PC) (Figure 1b).
 Soluble protein content varies from 25.96 to 33.38 mg g-1 and 20.07 to 28.87 mg g-1 at moderate and severe water stress respectively.
 Among all the genotypes, susceptible genotype MI-0613 recorded lower soluble protein content both in moderate and severe water stress.
+Reduction in protein content affects the quality of mulberry leaves produced which in turn alters the acceptability of silkworm Bombyx mori.
+A reduction in soluble protein content was observed among genotypes